|

 Advanced telepathic abilities that allow her to read minds, project her thoughts, and influence both cognitive and motor functions in others.
 She also is a high level telekinetic, able to manipulate psionic energy in various ways to project great force with her mind.
 Her telekinesis also gives her limited flight abilities and enables her to create powerful barriers.

-While returning home late one night due to another family-related incident, the Grey family was involved in a terrible car accident.
+While returning home late one night from another incident involving Madelyne’s mother, the Grey family was involved in a terrible car accident.
 The wreck killed Sara Grey almost immediately, leaving a shocked and traumatized Jean Grey to feel her sister die in her arms.
-While she and her parents survived, her mother suffered severe injuries that left her paralyzed from the waist down and in crhonic pain.
+While she and her parents survived, her mother suffered severe injuries that left her paralyzed from the waist down and in chronic pain.
 She would have to live the rest of her days in a wheelchair and rely on powerful pain killers to allow her to function.
-Her father, while relatively unscathed, was overwhelmed and struggled to hold everything together.
+Her father, while relatively unscathed, was overwhelmed by the loss of his daughter and the condition of his wife that he never truly recovered.
 Jean, who was only eight-years-old at the time, was affected the most.

 The trauma from the accident caused the first major manifestation of her mutant abilities.
 When her sister died, she felt it in her mind and from there her vast psychic potential unfolded.
+She began to actually hear thoughts and sense the feelings of others.
 But without Sara to support her, this power easily overwhelmed her.
-Between her grief and her confusion, she sensed the anguish of her mother and the sorrow with her father.
+Between her grief and confusion, she sensed the anguish of her mother and the sorrow with her father.
 With her mother unable to support her due to her chronic pain, the responsibilities fell on her father.
 Unfortunately, John Grey fell into the same trend as other Greys.
-He became distant and started drinking heavily.
+He became distant and started drinking heavily, so much so that he simply could not deal with Jean.
 It forced Jean to fend for herself and develop her own strength to get her through.

 Her luck would finally turn when she was discovered by Professor Charles Xavier.
 Since the hospital struggled so much to handle her, they allowed him work with Jean privately.
 He taught her about her mutation and helped her gain control over her mind.
-Around this same time, her mother passed away due to her pain killer addition and her injuries.
-This caused Jean's father to descend further into alcoholism and because of his inability to cope, he signed custody of Jean over to Charles Xavier.
-By age 14 she was officially enrolled in the Xavier Institute for Higher Learning full time.
-She would go onto be a successful student and a founding member of the X-men where she acts as one of the team's most passionate and dedicated supporters.
+Steadily, she became more stable and expressed a strong desire to leave the asylum so that she could rebuild her life.
+However, that life would not include her parents.
+At around his time, her mother passed away due to her pain killer addition and her injuries.
+This caused Jean's father to descend further into alcoholism.
+Because of his inability to cope, he signed custody of Jean over to Charles Xavier.
+At age 14 she was officially enrolled in the Xavier Institute for Higher Learning full time.

 Character Breakdown: Jean Grey is all about passion.
 In many ways her most defining trait is her passion.
 She is passionate about her abilities, her friends, and the cause the X-men fight for.
 She has a tremendous capacity for emapthy and reaching out to others.
 She is outgoing, kind, and emotional to a fault at times.
 This in many ways makes her the emotional core of the X-men.
 She best embodies the compassion they stand for, reaching out to those who were confused and scared just like she was growing up.
 She is so compassionate she will reach out to those who may seem beyond hope to the rest of the world.